cert-manager/website/content/en/docs/usage/gateway-api.md

 kubectl kustomize "github.com/kubernetes-sigs/gateway-api/config/crd?ref=v0.3.0" | kubectl apply -f -
 ```

-cert-manager will detect that the Gateway API CRD is installed and will start
-watching Gateway resources.
-The Gateway API CRDs must be installed before
+The Gateway API CRDs should either be installed before cert-manager starts or
-cert-manager starts.
+the cert-manager Deployment should be restarted after installing the Gateway API
+CRDs.
+This is important because some of the cert-manager components only perform
+the Gateway API check on startup.

 The annotations `cert-manager.io/issuer` or `cert-manager.io/cluster-issuer`
-tells cert-manager that this Gateway should be looked at to create a
+tell cert-manager  to create a Certificate for a Gateway.
+For example, the
-Certificate.
-For example, the following Gateway should trigger the creation of
+following Gateway will trigger the creation of a Certificate with the name
-the `example-com-tls` Certificate:
+`example-com-tls`:

 ```yaml
 apiVersion: networking.x-k8s.io/v1alpha1